gradiuscypher/bitcraft-planner/README.md

 Crafting planner for Bitcraft Online

 # Feedback
+- Buildings are not loading?
 - Build projects from a single product, break down items into their base requirements, eg: 25x T5 Codex Items, breaking down gear requirements for upgrades
   - Break down the requirements by tier
 - Update item counts by setting a specific number, not just plus and minus

 # Working on
 - Clean up TODO
+- Do not show item results that don't have recipes
+- When creating item recipes, separate refining from crafting via the description string?
 - When someone adds an item from a project page, it should remember what project was selected and use that as the default
 - Page for offering upgrade services, allowing both an individual and a group to cover those upgrade services
 - Some way of tracking a user's skills so that others can know what services they could offer